chapmanjacobd/library/README.md

 <details><summary>lb bigdirs</summary>

-Also, if you are just looking for folders which are candidates for curation (ie. I need space but don't want to buy a hard drive).
+If you are looking for candidate folders for curation (ie. you need space but don't want to buy another hard drive).
 The bigdirs subcommand was written for that purpose:

     $ lb bigdirs fs/d.db